thesse1/webmethods-api-gateway-staging/README.md

 The API Gateway Staging solution was developed for Azure DevOps Server 2019.
 This version offers no simple way to prevent parallel invocations of build pipelines.
 In later versions, this could be accomplished using Environments and Exclusive Locks.

-Each deployment pipeline comes in two versions: In the basic version, all steps are executed in one job on one agent (or in two jobs for the STAGE-and-PROD pipelines).
-The agent must be able to access the API Gateway BUILD environment and the target environment(s) (CONFIG/DEV-INT/DEV-EXT/STAGE-INT/STAGE-EXT/PROD-INT/PROD-EXT), and the user credentials for the technical users used by the agent connecting with the API Gateways must be identical.
-In the extended version of the pipeline, the build and deploy steps are divided into separate jobs which can be executed on different agents using different credentials.
+Each deployment piplines consists of two jobs for build and deployment which can be executed on different agents using different credentials.
 Each job only contains steps connecting the agent with one API Gateway (either BUILD or CONFIG/DEV-INT/DEV-EXT/STAGE-INT/STAGE-EXT/PROD-INT/PROD-EXT).
-This version of the pipeline can be executed in distributed deployments in which different agents must be used for accessing the different API Gateway environments.
-You can switch between the two versions by setting the useArtifactory variable in the variable group referenced in /{tenant}/variables/variables-artifactory-template.yml to false (basic version) or true (extended version).
+The pipeline can be executed in distributed deployments in which different agents must be used for accessing the different API Gateway environments.

 Each pipeline is configured twice - for both tenants.
 The pipelines with names starting with wm_test_apigw_staging operate on the playground environments; the pipelines with names starting with wm_apigw_staging (without "test_") operate on the real-world environments.